openenclave/openenclave/docs/GettingStartedDocs/Linux_vscode.md

 This document provides a brief overview of how to build and debug Open Enclave applications using VS Code on Linux.

-## Where to Run VS Code?

-There are two ways of running VS Code for development on Linux.
-1. Run VS Code directly on your Linux system, which will give you a native Linux display of VS Code.
-2. Run VS Code from any modern Windows system and use the `Remote SSH` extension in VS Code to connect to a Linux system you wish to develop on.
-  a.
-For more information on how to use the `Remote SSH` extension, please follow this blog post here: [https://code.visualstudio.com/blogs/2019/07/25/remote-ssh](https://code.visualstudio.com/blogs/2019/07/25/remote-ssh)

 ## Install VS Code

 The latest version of Visual Studio Code can be installed from [https://code.visualstudio.com/](https://code.visualstudio.com/)

 ## Install VS Code Extensions

 Install the following VS Code extensions.
-If you are using the Remote SSH, ensure they are installed remotely too by clicking  Click on an image to navigate to the Visual Studio Code Marketplace page for the extension.
+Click on an image to navigate to the Visual Studio Code Marketplace page for the extension.

 [![C/C++ Extension](images/VSCodeCppExtension.png)](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools)